[ Direct Download: US server | EU server | Source ] [ Contact ]

 If you just want to upgrade to the latest TeXShop, get

-Below is a list of changes made in various versions of TeXShop.
+Below is a list of changes made in the latest version of TeXShop.

 Obtaining TeXShop and TeX Live